ghanshyamgcs22/Study-Ready-State/README.md

 ## Overview

 The Smart Study Environment Automation project is a creative solution to automate the transition from recreational activities to focused study sessions.
-By leveraging computer vision and automation, this project detects the presence of a predefined blue color in the webcam feed, signaling the system to put the computer into sleep mode.
+By leveraging computer vision and automation, this project detects the presence of a predefined red color in the webcam feed, signaling the system to put the computer into sleep mode.

 ## Features